Devin Brugman Puts On Leggy Display In A Plunging White Maxi Dress With A Thigh-High Slit

 All three images were snapped selfie-style through the reflection of a large mirror, with the first two capturing Devin standing up next to a shiny gold chair.
 She sat down in the final photo of the upload and had moved closer to the glass to offer her audience a better look at some of the details of her ensemble, including its wide armholes that flashed a teasing glimpse of sideboob.

 Devin accessorized with a gold pendant necklace and a bangle bracelet that gave her look the perfect amount of bling.
-She let her dark tresses cascaded down her back in messy waves, and added a touch of makeup to highlight her striking features.
+Her dark tresses cascaded down her back in messy waves, and she added a touch of makeup to highlight her striking features.
 The application looked to include red lipstick, blush, and mascara.

 It wasn’t long before fans of the swimsuit designer began showering her latest social media post with love.
-At the time of this writing, the steamy upload has already racked up more than 15,000 likes after just one hour of going live to Instagram.
+At the time of this writing, the steamy upload has already racked up more than 15,000 likes after just one hour of going live on Instagram.
 Dozens took their admiration to the comments section as well to leave compliments for Devin’s jaw-dropping display.

 “So amazing!
 You look stunning,” one person wrote.